CartoDB/airship/docs/guides/12-Vue-integration.md

 </template>
 ```

-We will find the element's reference in `refs` property in our component scope by doing that, hence will have full access to our component.
+Element's reference will be in our Vue component's `refs` property, hence we will have full access to our Airship component.

 ##### Listening to component events
 The best way to listen to component events is in `mounted` function in your desired component.